-- 1) All assignments must be submitted as a zip file unless it is a single pdf file. - 2) Assignments must include all source code. - 3) Assignments must include an output.txt file which demonstrates the final test output run by the student. - 4) If your assignment does not run/compile, the output.txt file should include an explanation of what was accomplished, what the error message was that prevented the student from finishing the assignment and what the student BELIEVES to be the underlying cause of the error.
+- 1) All assignments must be submitted as either a zip or tar archive file unless it is a single pdf file. - 2) Assignments must include all source code. - 3) Assignments must include an output.txt file which demonstrates the final test output run by the student. - 4) If your assignment does not run/compile, the output.txt file should include an explanation of what was accomplished, what the error message was that prevented the student from finishing the assignment and what the student BELIEVES to be the underlying cause of the error.